isomerpages/govtech-stp/_atp-new-zealand/00a-atp-requirements-and-process.md

  </tr>
     <tr>
     <td style="font-size:16px;"><b>Transport from airport to accommodation</b></td>
     <td style="font-size:16px;">Visitors, who are holding an ATP, will undergo a COVID-19 PCR test at the airport upon arrival in Singapore.
-After undergoing the test, visitors must take private transportation, taxi, or private hire car to travel from the airport to their declared accommodation <b>(which must be non-residential and an individual room with attached toilet)</b> and remain in isolation at that accommodation until they are notified that their test result is negative.
+After undergoing the test, visitors must immediately take private transportation, taxi, or private hire car to travel from the airport to their declared accommodation <b>(which must be non-residential and an individual room with attached toilet)</b> and remain in isolation at that accommodation until they are notified that their test result is negative.
 Visitors shall also bear any transportation and accommodation costs incurred.
          </td>
  </tr>
   <tr>